PS4’s Semispheres Is Not Ass

 Writing about a puzzle game is a challenge.
 Even though Semispheres includes stealth aspects that make it quite exciting to play, me simply listing and describing mechanics makes for a boring read, and might make the game sound like ass, but I see no reason for anyone to think that about Semispheres.

-Stages play are all single player, despite the split screens.
-Right stick for the right sphere and left for the left one.
+This is entirely single player, despite the presence of split screens.
+Right stick controls the blue/green sphere, left stick is the orange one.
 Shoulder buttons use your tools, of which there’ll be an increasingly wide variety.

 There’s no tutorial and no instruction manual for Semispheres.
 Like Journey, the only directions you’ll get are very early and come in the simple form of a controller image with a button highlighted.
 “Hey friend, have you pressed R1?”
 That’s it.
 And that’s enough.
 I can’t imagine anyone calling it ass.